varabyte/kotter/README.md

 The `section` block is designed to be run one _or more_ times.
 That is, you can write logic inside it which may not get executed on the first run but will be on a followup run.

-Here, we pass in a callback to the `run` method which updates a value referenced by the `section` block (the `result` integer).
-This example will run the section twice - once when `run` is first called and again when it calls `rerender`:
+Here, instead of just calling `run()`, we create a `run` block, having it update a variable that is also referenced by the `section` block.
+This example will render the section twice - once when `run` is first called and again when it calls `rerender`:

 ```kotlin
 var result: Int? = null